Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/README.md

 - Enable Entity Framework Migrations with an existing model
 - Update the object model and database accordingly using Entity Framework Migrations
 - Deploy to a Microsoft Azure Web App using Git
-- Rollback to a previous deployment using the Azure Preview Portal
+- Rollback to a previous deployment using the Azure Portal
 - Use Azure Storage to scale a Web App
-- Configure auto-scaling for a Web App using the Azure Preview Portal
+- Configure auto-scaling for a Web App using the Azure Portal
 - Create and configure a load test project in Visual Studio

 <a name="Prerequisites"></a>